g-jgreen/documentation/content/usage/waylay_engine_programing.md

 ```

 {{% alert info %}}
 In case that sensor is not observed, or the node is reset by the task (what we call a resetObservation) the sensor states will go back to priors.
-In SAAS offering, that means that the priors will be the same for all states, with total sum of all priors being 1 (e.g. if node has two states, it will the prior will be 0.5 for each state).
+In SaaS offering, that means that the priors will be the same for all states, with total sum of all priors being 1 (e.g. if node has two states, it will the prior will be 0.5 for each state).
 {{% /alert %}}

 __Actuator function__ is a simple fire and forget call that either triggers on a given state or the state change of the node to which the actuator is attached.